 DIY Minecraft Creeper Costume

-If a link takes you to Amazon, it’s an Affiliate Link, which means I get a little money to keep this blog online. 🙂
+If a link takes you to Amazon, it’s an Affiliate Link, which means I get a small commission.
+Thanks!

 - Sweat suit (old, second hand or cheap.
 Green would be awesome.
 Black will do.)